 Visit these Tet celebrations with the family to get in the Tet mood

-If you really want to get the hang of this great Vietnamese tradition, why not pack up the kids this Tet holiday and enjoy some celebrations?
+Of course Tet is a great period to travel, but if you really want to get the hang of this great Vietnamese tradition, why stay here?
+Pack up the kids, head into town and enjoy some celebrations!

-Great to take the kids up and down the always energetic Nguyen Hue street where beautiful Tet displays will be up from 7-10 pm on February 2-8.
-This year is all about the pigs, so you will be able to see lots of pink friends.
+It’s nice to take the family up and down the always energetic Nguyen Hue street where beautiful Tet displays will be up from January 22-28.
+This year is all about the rat, so you will be able to see lots of mousy friends.
 Go early, because it will get crowded.

 See the traditional flower markets for Tet

 It’s a Tet tradition to visit one of the beautiful flower markets in Vietnam and there are more than 125 this year!
 They open from January 28 till February 4.
 One of the biggest flower markets in Ho Chi Minh is in district 1 at 23/9 Park on Pham Ngu Lao Street (near Ben Thanh Market).
 Another traditional market is Dinh Park, on the corner of Nguyen Kiem Street and Nguyen Thai Son Street.

 If you want to go a bit off the beaten track and see an old flower market, popular with locals, check out the Ben Binh Dong Flower Market in district 8.
 The flowers here are brought from Mekong Delta by boat and sold on the riverside.